Lyons, Illinois: History

 From the early 1960s through the late 1980s, Lyons was known for its notorious links to organized crime.
 Mayor William Smith, for whom a park was named, was being subjected to a federal corruption investigation when he died from cancer in 1989.
-During the 1970s and 1980s, the small town was littered with notorious strip clubs and bars along its Ogden Avenue corridor.
+During the 1970s and 1980s, the small town was littered with strip clubs and bars along its Ogden Avenue corridor.
 It was often referred to an area of east Ogden Avenue known as "Driftland", due to the amount of drifters in the area.
-However, the village changed dramatically in the 1990s, and several of the strip clubs and the majority of the bars no longer exist.
+However, the village changed dramatically in the 1990s, and none of the strip clubs and most licensed bars no longer exist.
+Lyons continues to thrive and attract businesses and new residents.
+It is now a quiet residential suburb supported by several grammar schools, a middle school, and a well-maintained park district.

-Lyons is a working class area, though much of the nearby manufacturing work has dried up (e.g., Electro-Motive & Reynolds Aluminum).
-The city has historically been home to a large Polish American community since the turn of the 20th century, which is reflected in three of the town's street names: Pulaski after Revolutionary War hero Casimir Pulaski as well as Warsaw and Cracow.
+Lyons is a working-class area, though much of the nearby manufacturing work has dried up (e.g., Electro-Motive & Reynolds Aluminum) small specialty businesses have emerged.
+The city has historically been home to a large Polish American community since the turn of the 20th century, which is reflected in three of the town's street names: Pulaski after Revolutionary War hero Casimir Pulaski as well as Warsaw and Kraków.
 Lyons is the subject of a recently published book by Mark Athitakis, a native of Lyons, detailing the town's rich and colorful history.